SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 ## 📑 Changelog

 * **2024-06-04**: Blueprint Input Sections for enhanced Descriptions.
+  * (Documentation change 2-7-2024 to add License notice.
+Changes only to Descriptions.)
 * **2023-08-07**: Updates for Home Assistant 2023.8
   * Selector syntax change
   * Condition Selector addition (where applicable)